praveendhac/BrAMon/README.md

-# Browser Activity Monitor Chrome Extension
+# Browser Activity Monitor (BrAMon) Chrome Extension

 A comprehensive Chrome extension that monitors browser activity across all windows and tabs, logging detailed request/response information to an SQLite database.